davidteren/simple_tails/README.md

 All the magic is here: [simple_tails.css](app/assets/stylesheets/simple_tails.css)

-> This Rails app exists for the purpose of developing and refining SimpleTails.
+> You only need the `simple_tails.css` stylesheet.
+This Rails app exists for the purpose of developing and refining SimpleTails.

 ---